RohitY2J/hotel-mgmt-system/README.md

 # After integrating with CAS application [Visit CAS repository](https://github.com/RohitY2J/Centralized-Authentication-System)

 1. Create a user in the CAS system
-2. Create an application in CAS system, with proper
+2. Create an application in CAS system, with the following valid property.
   - Application URL: For solving cors,
   - Redirect URL: For callback
 3. Create a tenant in the CAS system